Norman Kanter

 Although Kanter lived and worked in New York City for the majority of his career, he maintained close ties to the San Francisco Bay Area throughout his life, returning often to take visiting teaching positions at the University of California, Berkeley, and at the Oakland Museum and the California College of Arts and Crafts in Oakland.
 This ongoing transcontinental engagement placed him within two of the most important American artistic communities of the postwar era, and his practice reflects that dual sensibility.

-Kanter was mentored by the German-born and profoundly influential art teacher Hans Hofmann, whose celebrated theory of creating volumes through dynamic planes of color shaped an entire generation of American painters.
-Under Hofmann's influence, Kanter developed his own distinctive practice, painting canvases that balanced Classical tranquility with expressive intensity and reflected the advent of Abstract Expressionism at its most rigorous.
-Kanter worked during a moment when such gestural paintings marked a decisive break with past accepted formulas and resonated with a world newly open to looking at art with fresh eyes.
+Kanter was mentored by the German-born and profoundly influential teacher Hans Hofmann, whose celebrated theory of creating volumes through dynamic planes of color shaped an entire generation of American painters.
+Under Hofmann's influence, Kanter developed a distinctive practice of his own, painting canvases that balanced a Classical tranquility with expressive intensity and reflected the advent of Abstract Expressionism.
+He worked during a moment when such gestural paintings marked a decisive break with past accepted formulas and resonated with a world newly open to looking at the art of this new age with fresh eyes.